The dangerous challenge that Alexa threw to a 10-year-old girl and made Amazon change its settings

 The suggestion came after the girl asked Alexa to give her “a challenge to perform.”

-“Plug a phone charger halfway into a wall outlet, then touch exposed pins with a pennyThe smart speaker said.
+“Plug a phone charger halfway into a wall outlet, then touch exposed pins with a penny“said the smart speaker.

 Amazon said it fixed the bug as soon as the company realized it.